BoothGroup/evcont/README.md

 ## Code

-This repository is merely a collection of utility functions and scripts for the eigenvector continuation (in particular, interfacing different codes).
+This repository is a collection of utility functions and scripts for the eigenvector continuation (in particular, interfacing different codes).

-The [evcont](./evcont) folder contains common helper functions and bundles the main utilities (which can be installed).
+The [evcont](./evcont) folder contains various classes for training with different wavefunction solvers, common helper functions and bundles the main utilities (which can be installed).

 The [examples](./examples) folder contains example scripts for demonstrating the general functionality of the codebase.